 Seek Treatment From A Orthopedic Surgeon

 If you do not find pain relief by using the methods above, then seek out the services of a board-certified orthopedic surgeon.
 When conservative methods fail to deliver relief, you may need surgery to get rid of a pinched nerve.
-The purpose of surgery for pinched nerves to ease the pressure on the nerve and as such, put an end to it.
+The purpose of surgery for pinched nerves is to ease the pressure on the nerve and as such, put an end to it.
 The surgery that your doctor performs, however, will depend on the nerve that is being compressed.
+If spinal stenosis is diagnosed, surgical intervention may be necessary to relieve pressure on the spinal cord and nerves.

 Enlisting the help of an orthopedic surgeon will allow you to determine the best course of treatment for you.
 For example, if your doctor diagnoses you with a herniated disc, then you may need to undergo an artificial disc replacement.
 This surgery involves the removal and replacement of the herniated disc with an artificial model.
 Other surgeries that individuals with pinched nerves undergo include laminotomies and foraminotomies.
 Both of these surgeries involve removing sections of bone in order to create more room for pinched nerves.